benbrastmckie/ModelChecker/Docs/general.md

 This may include notes about installing and using the tools involved.
 The aim is to provide references that may be helpful at a later time and to new users.

+## Pylint

+To add libraries to Pylint, run the following:

+    # Print the location of the PACKAGE module
+    print(f"\nPACKAGE location: {PACKAGE}")

+Copy the location, including the following in .pylintrc:

+    init-hook='import sys; sys.path.append("LOCATION")'

+Include .pylintrc in the directory.

 ## SSH

 MIT Engaging OnDemand offers compute resources.
 Vist: